mayanja48/gcloud-cli-learning-journey/README.md

 ---

 *This project was completed as part of my preparation for the Google CLI User Study.
 I am ready and eager to contribute my unique perspective.*
+---
+## 🐛 Troubleshooting Experience

+I've encountered and solved real CLI errors like:
+- `ERROR: (gcloud.services.list) The required property [project] is not currently set`

+These experiences have taught me valuable troubleshooting skills that make me better at using the CLI effectively.